 Breakfast was always buffet style, but each day there was a “special,” such as waffles, frittatas, or eggs benedict.
 Lunch was also served as a buffet but with great variety and a different theme every day.

 Dinner was always a pleasant sit-down with communal dishes.
 It brought everyone together, and soon, little by little, we ended up pulling all the tables together.
 Halfway through the cruise, we were all eating at one long table, keeping the staff busy until bedtime, 10 pm or later.

 The crew was exceptional.
 They were personable and tried in every way to please us all, no matter the circumstances.
 Each had memorized all of our names when we initially boarded and always greeted us by name whenever we met.
 They also managed to remember all of our personal preferences.

 Choose Low Water or High Water For an Amazon River Cruise in Peru

 There are only two seasons along the Amazon: Low Water and High Water.
 We chose Low-Water (June – November) for our Amazon cruise, since, during that period, you can travel up many little tributaries of the river and walk deeper into the jungle to see more wildlife.
 You can also walk about local villages.

 During High Water, the river rises 20-30 feet, flooding a large part of the area, although places are still accessible via skiff.

 On An Amazon Cruise, An Incredible Experience With Nature

-There are no ports on these Peruvian cruises.
+There are no ports on Amazon river cruises in Peru.
 Whenever you’re off the ship, you’re in a small-group-skiff excursion to a different daily adventure, either in the morning or afternoon.
 Occasionally there was a third excursion at night.